soyto/soyto.github.io/README.md

 - `master` this is the default branch that will be shown on the webpage
 - `dev` primary development branch
 - <del>`data`</del> over this branch is performed everyday `grunt crawler`task.
 NOTE: this branch is deleted, because is no longer required.

+## Related project
+We started a new project called "social" (https://github.com/soyto/social) this will keep the social interacion.